SomnathChW/Mirai-Botnet/Documentation/DNS.md

 To set up a DNS server for your botnet infrastructure, we will use Pi-hole, a popular network-wide ad blocker and DNS server.
 This guide provides step-by-step instructions for setting up a **Pi-hole DNS server** in your local private network.
 Pi-hole will act as a DNS server, and we'll also configure custom domain mappings for your botnet infrastructure.

 > **Note:** It is not mandatory to use Pi-hole, but it is highly recommended for its ease of use and powerful features.
-You can also use other DNS server software like dnsmasq or BIND, but the setup will be more complex, change accordingly.
+You can also use other DNS server software like dnsmasq or BIND, but for simplicity, we will focus on Pi-hole.

+> **Note:** Configuring the Pi or Linux Machine as the DNS server is easier if using dnsmasq or BIND, but Pi-hole provides a user-friendly web interface and additional features like network monitoring, which might come in handy for analysis of the bot communications.

 ## Pre-requisites